sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 joyer and things enjoyed, a fact established by experience.
 The Sutra refutes it saying that such adifference can exist in non-different things even aswe have waves, foam, etc. in the sea and so theVedantic doctrine cannot be set aside on the groundof contradiction to our experience.
 Now, dualityand non-duality cannot exist in one and the samething, for they are mutually contradictory.
 Theexample of the sea and the waves would be aptif Brahman had aspects, but non-dual reality doesnot admit of such aspects.
 Moreover, Sutra 13 hasnot established the truth of the scriptural statement,"By the knowledge of the one everything else isknown" which was referred to in Sutra 1.
-4. 23.To establish these two things Sutras 14-20 declarethat the effects are in reality non-different from thecause, i.e. they have no existence apart from the[cause](# "Sankara on Sutra 14.").'
-Non-difference here does not mean identitybut that there is no [difference](# "Bhâmati on Sutra 14.").
-In other words thetwo, Brahman and the world, have not the samegrade of [reality](# "Siddhântalesha, Brahmakâranatvavichâra.").
+4. 23.To establish these two things Sutras 14-20 declarethat the effects are in reality non-different from thecause, i.e. they have no existence apart from thecause[^6].'
+Non-difference here does not mean identitybut that there is no difference[^7].
+In other words thetwo, Brahman and the world, have not the samegrade of reality[^8].
 That is what is meant.
 If theworld is something different from Brahman it wouldcontradict such Sruti texts as, "All this was but theSelf" (Brih.
 1. 4.
 1., 1.
 4. 17).
 Again if the world isreal, it would contradict texts like, "There is nothingwhatsoever here" (Brih.
 4. 4.
 19).
 Therefore theworld is non-different from Brahman.
 But identity

+[^6]: "Sankara on Sutra 14."

+[^7]: "Bhâmati on Sutra 14."

+[^8]: "Siddhântalesha, Brahmakâranatvavichâra."